 A total 38 eyes with short ALs from 29 patients were included in this group.
 The mean age of patients was 65.13 ± 9.49 year (range 41 to 80), the mean AL was 21.55 ± 0.45 mm (range 20.05 to 21.99), the mean K1 was 45.76 ± 1.77 D (range 42.00 to 49.75), the mean K2 was 46.09 ± 1.61 D (range 41.87 to 48.25), the mean IOL power was 23.96 ± 1.92 D (range 21 to 30), the mean attempted preoperative spherical equivalent (attempted SE) was 0.07 ± 0.26 D (range −0.26 to 0.89), the mean achieved spherical equivalent (achieved SE) was 0.07 ± 0.63 D (range −1.0 to 1.50), the mean prediction error(PE) was 0.01 ± 0.60D (range −1.015 to 1.060), the mean absolute error(MAE) was 0.51 ± 0.31D (range 0.02 to 1.060).

-Distribution of the prediction error (difference between attempted and achieved spherical equivalent) in eyes with short and long AL using SRK/T formula and ultrasound biometry
+Pre-operative and demographic parameters are summarized in Table 1 and distribution of the prediction error (difference between attempted and achieved spherical equivalent) in eyes with short AL is shown in Table 2.

 No statistically significant relationship was found between mean PE and the other parameters.
 A weak positive, but statistically insignificant linear relation was observed between attempted preoperative SE and achieved postoperative SE(r = 0.289; p = 0.078 > 0.05).
 There was no statistically significant difference between attempted preoperative SE and achieved postoperative SE (Paired samples t test; t (37) = −0.035, p = 0.972 > p = 0.05)